farzeen-05/aireportlab.in/README.md

 - **Sentiment analysis** via curated positive/negative word lists
 - **Domain-aware summary generation** — different templates per document type

+### 🤖 LLM Q&A Engine (Groq-powered)
+Wraps the Groq API to add a conversational layer on top of the template-based analysis:
+- **Dual executive summaries** — an AI-generated summary alongside the deterministic template one, so results stay explainable even when the AI call fails or is disabled
+- **Suggested questions** generated per report to jump-start the conversation
+- **Context-aware chat** — grounded in the actual extracted text or dataset summary, not a generic prompt, with the last 6 turns of conversation history sent per request
+- **Two entry points** — live chat on a report right after upload, and chat on any previously saved report pulled back from the database

+---

+## AI Q&A & Chat

+Every generated report includes an **"Ask AI About This Dataset/Document"** panel:

+- Type a free-form question, or tap one of the AI-suggested starter questions
+- Answers come back with a confidence indicator (✓ Confident / ⚠ Low confidence)
+- Works two ways depending on where you are:
+  - **`/api/qna`** — on a report you just generated, grounded in the live extracted text/data
+  - **`/api/qna/<report_id>`** — on any report pulled from History, grounded in what was saved to the database (summary, key insights, recommendations, keywords)
+- The executive summary itself is dual-mode — toggle between the **🤖 AI** version and the **📋 Template** version to compare

 ---

 ## 📁 Project Structure

 ```
 aireportlab.in/
 │